Civil Peace Service: Promotion of peacebuilding measures in north-eastern Uganda

 Overall term: 2015 to 2022

-In many parts of Africa the majority of people rely heavily on owning a plot of land in order to make a living.
+In many parts of Africa, the majority of people rely heavily on owning a plot of land in order to make a living.
 This is also the case in Uganda.
 However, land ownership and land use are increasingly subjects of dispute.
 Eighty per cent of current court proceedings in Uganda relate to land conflicts.

 Governmental and traditional institutions are unable to cope with this problem, and in some cases are actually involved in the conflicts.
 The victims of these developments are the poor, particularly women and children, and more specifically, widows and orphans.
 Land grabbing and related disputes are increasing even within families.

-In Teso and Karamoja, more than 90 per cent of the land is shaped by a traditional land management system that is only compatible with the formal land management system to a limited extent.
+In Teso, Karamoja and Acholi, more than 90 per cent of the land is shaped by a traditional land management system that is only compatible with the formal land management system to a limited extent.
 The many years of conflict and corruption at all levels have weakened the institutions involved in land management.
 The increasing demand for land is triggered by huge population growth, and there are conflicts of interest between the population and private investors as well as the government; private investors are interested in exploiting mineral resources, while the government has declared more than 40 per cent of the total area of Karamoja as nature conservation areas.
 There are also repeated confrontations between herders and farmers regarding access to grazing land and water supply.
 Armed livestock thefts continue to be a security issue in Karamoja.

 To make matters worse, the representatives of institutions have little knowledge and insufficient capacities to manage conflicts peacefully.
 The population also knows little about land rights and land management.